Brunomachadob/xgh/README.md

 ### 5. In XGH anything goes.

-It solves the problem?
-It compiled?
+Does it solve the problem?
+Did it compile?
 You commit and don't think about it anymore.

 ### 6. You commit always before updating.